GitPit-ak/ansible-prometheus/README.md

 # DevOps Project
+# Automated web server setup with ansible.
+(Locally with vm's)

 Welcome to an another project
 So in this project we will launch two web server with one master server